Daeastr/adf1-framework/instructions/README.md

-# Reserved for doc‑driven automation files
+﻿Reserved for doc-driven automation files

-This folder contains machine‑readable instruction sets used by the orchestrator.